 Latinos and Hispanics in Dietetics and Nutrition (LAHIDAN)

-MIDAN serves members with an interest in cross-cultural awareness and reducing health disparities, specifically as they relate to the Muslim population.
-This may include those who are of the Muslim faith and/or who work with Muslim clients/patients.
+The Religion Member Interest Group offers a community for Academy members from various practice areas with an interest in cross-cultural awareness and reducing health disparities, specifically as they relate to the Jewish and Muslim population.